ga-wdi-boston/sql/README.md

 ### Demonstration: DELETE

-We'll remove a few people from the database.
+We'll remove a few books from the database.

 Note, `TRUNCATE <table name>;` is functionally equivalent to `DELETE FROM <table name>;`, it will remove all the rows from the table.

-#### Code-Along: DELETE
+#### Code along: DELETE

-Let's remove the cities that don't have a region.
+Let's remove the patients who's given and surnames start with the same letter.

 #### Lab: DELETE

-Remove pets born before 1996 then people taller than 5 feet 10 inches.
+Remove ingredients you wouldn't keep in your kitchen or pantry.

 ## [License](LICENSE)